ryantenney/metrics-spring/README.md

 The `<metrics:register />` element registers with the MetricRegistry a bean which extends implements Metric or MetricSet
 * Attributes
- * `metric-registry` - the id of the `MetricRegsitry` bean with which the metrics are to be registered
+ * `metric-registry` - the id of the `MetricRegistry` bean with which the metrics are to be registered
 * Child elements
  * `<bean />` - The beans to register with the specified registry.
   * `metrics:name` attribute on the bean element - specifies the name with which the metric will be registered.
 Optional if the bean is a MetricSet.